Michael E. Upchurch

-Practice: Complex Commercial and Business Disputes; Environmental; Professional Liability; Product Liability; Admiralty; Personal Injury; Employment; Contract
+Practice: Complex Commercial and Business Disputes; Environmental; Professional Liability; Product Liability; Admiralty; Personal Injury; Employment; Contract.

-Education: University of Virginia, J.D., 1983; James Madison University, B.A., 1980, Summa Cum Laude, ROTC Distinguished Military Graduate.
+Education: University of Virginia, J.D., 1983; James Madison University.
+B A, 1980, Summa Cum Laude, ROTC Distinguished Military Graduate.

 Military Service: Officer, United States Army National Guard (Artillery) 1980-1986.

-Legal Activities and Recognitions: Mr. Upchurch is a perennial Super Lawyer (Business Litigation), Best Lawyer (Personal Injury Litigation) and Benchmark “Litigation Star”, and has been Best Lawyers “Lawyer of the Year Mobile, Personal Injury Defense” and Super Lawyers “Top 50 in Alabama” multiple times.
-Mr. Upchurch also has been recognized by Alabama Legal Services for “Outstanding Support”.
+Recognition: In 2020, Mr. Upchurch received the J. Anthony McClain Professionalism Award from the Alabama State Bar.
+Mr. Upchurch is a perennial Super Lawyer (Business Litigation), Best Lawyer (Personal Injury Litigation) and Benchmark Litigation Star.
+Mr. Upchurch has been Best Lawyers “Lawyer of the Year, (Personal Injury Defense, Mobile, AL)” Best Lawyers “Lawyer of the Year (Mediation, Mobile, AL)” and Super Lawyers “Top 50 Attorneys in Alabama”.
+Mr. Upchurch has been recognized by Alabama Legal Services for “Outstanding Support”.

-Mr. Upchurch is a fellow/member of the American College of Trial Lawyers, the International Academy of Trial Lawyers, the American Board of Trial Advocates, the Alabama Law Foundation, the International Society of Barristers, Professional Liability Defense Federation, American Inns of Court, the United States Supreme Court Historical Society.
+Legal Activities: Mr. Upchurch is a fellow/member of the American College of Trial Lawyers, the International Academy of Trial Lawyers, the Alabama Law Foundation, the International Society of Barristers and the United States Supreme Court Historical Society.

-Mr. Upchurch is a certified mediator since 1993 and has mediated over 1200 cases of all types and has been selected as Best Lawyer in Mediation.
-Mr. Upchurch also is a certified and experienced arbitrator.
+Mr. Upchurch has been mediating cases since 1993 and has mediated over 1600 cases of all types.
+He has been selected Best Lawyer in Mediation and Best Lawyer “Lawyer of the Year (Mediation, Mobile, AL).”